 What’s Up Newp Crew

-Having been diagnosed with a profound hearing loss at the age of 2, Gary has always witnessed the world around him with a heightened sense of sight.
+Gary Alpert, photographer, having been diagnosed with a profound hearing loss at the age of two, Gary has always witnessed the world around him with a heightened sense of sight.
 While hearing aids offer him a world with sound, he continues to experience the world with a visual edge.
 With a camera in hand, he hopes to show you what he sees.

-Rick Farrell of Mojo Photography has been drawn to music his entire life.
+Rick Farrell, photographer, of Mojo Photography, as been drawn to music his entire life.
 Maybe it was growing up in Newport, RI, host to the venerable Newport Jazz and Folk festivals.
 Or maybe it was the countless hours listening to his older siblings’ classic LP’s and 45’s on the stereo in the 1960’s.
 Whatever the reason, there has always been a strong connection.

 He had originally taken up photography as a hobby, eventually gravitating towards shooting professionally in 2007.
 Never knowing what his true passion or niche was, proved to be very frustrating to say the least.
 Then in 2009 he shot a concert, and everything seemed to click.
 He had discovered his passion!
 Concert photography!